 Very important is too make sure that your phone is unlocked.
 Prepaid sim cards from another country or international or e-sim cards only work in unlocked phones.
 If you are not sure if your phone is unlocked ask your mobile internet provider from home.

 Traveltomtom recommends a Claro sim card for Argentina.
-They sell a prepaid sim card for tourists in the Claro stores in Argentina and have a great 4G/5G network in Argentina.
+They sell prepaid sim cards for tourists in the Claro stores in Argentina and have a great 4G/5G network in Argentina.

 Best e-sim cards for Argentina

 E-sim cards are the easiest way to stay connected when traveling to Argentina in 2024.
 You arrange everything online within just a couple minutes.
 No more swapping physical sim cards or visiting a sim card shop.